jorenretel/phd_thesis/chapters/chapter2-carbon_detected_assignment/carbon_detected_assignment.md

 Both 2- and 3-dimensional ^13^C-detected spectra of uniformly ^13^C-^15^N labeled OmpG are very crowded, and therefor very hard to assign.
 Therefor a set of sparsely labeled samples was produced.
 Two main techniques were used to produce these samples: forward labeling and reverse labeling.
 When forward labeling a sample, a set of labeled amino acids are added to a otherwise unlabeled feedstock.
 As the name suggests, reverse labeling is exactly the other way around: E. Coli is grown on a isotopically labeled feedstock and all amino acids that should not be labeled are added in unlabeled, to suppress the metabolism producing these amino acids from the feedstock.
 Also samples have been produced from a feedstock of 1,3- and 2-labeled glycerol giving a very specific labeled and unlabeled nuclei of the different amino acids.
 This last strategy can be combined with the reverse labeling strategy to produce samples that only have a subset of the residues labeled in this specific patterns, while leaving the rest of the residues completely unlabeled.
 The combinations of amino acids that can be labeled together is restricted by the amino acid metabolism.
 Since it is not possible to suppress the metabolic routes to and from a amino acid completely just by feeding them unlabeled to the organism, some isotope leakage will always appear.
 This effect is minimized by choosing sets of amino acids that are relatively closely related in the metabolism or were the production/use of this amino acid is easily suppressed.
 This is especially apparent in the reverse labeling strategy, when amino acids that were supposed to be unlabeled are produced from the labeled feedstock anyway.
 The exact same effect in the forward labeling strategy would however just cause the amino acids that should be labeled to be labeled slightly less, which only affects the signal to noise ratio, but is not directly visible in the spectra.

 To choose a set of amino acid selective labeling schemes a concession has to be made between two major conflicting interests.
 At the one hand the crowding in the resulting spectra should be reduced as much as possible.
 But at the other hand, as many as possible neighboring residues should be co-labeled in at least one of the labeling schemes.
-For example, as can be seen in figure {@fig:labelling_venn} Alanine is co-labeled with every other amino acid (except for Lysine) in at least one of the labeling schemes.
-That means that there will almost always be one or more spectra were the cross peaks between a sequential stretch involving an Alanine can be observed, thereby enabling the assignment of this stretch.
-At the other hand, for instance Proline and Tyrosine are not co-labeled in any of the residue specific labeling schemes, so therefor whenever there is a Proline-Tyrosine pair in the sequence, the more crowded spectra have to be used to find the crosspeaks connecting them.
+For example, as can be seen in figure {@fig:labelling_venn} alanine is co-labeled with every other amino acid (except for Lysine) in at least one of the labeling schemes.
+That means that there will almost always be one or more spectra were the cross peaks between a sequential stretch involving an alanine can be observed, thereby enabling the assignment of this stretch.
+At the other hand, for instance proline and tyrosine are not co-labeled in any of the residue specific labeling schemes, so therefor whenever there is a proline-tyrosine pair in the sequence, the more crowded non-residue specific labeled spectra have to be used to find the crosspeaks connecting them.
 As discussed earlier, it is preferable to be able to connect at least three spin systems to unambiguously assign them to a subsequence of the protein.
 By having a set of labeling schemes with a certain overlap as is indicated in the venn diagram of figure {@fig:labelling_venn} it is possible to jump between spectra to find the connectivities to produce such longer stretches of connected spin systems.
 In figure {@fig:labeling_schemes_on_ompg_sequence} the OmpG sequence were such stretches are hight-lighted.
 Whenever the color changes there is a 'dead end', where there is no residue specific labeling scheme to connect two neighboring residues.
 Any given residue in the sequence is on average part of a sequential stretch of 5.5 residues, which allows an unambiguous assignment in many cases.

 TODO: figure of uniform labeled PDSD